logicly-au/pmhc-mds-user-documentation/doc/faqs/system/data-entry.rst

 Can you suggest a best practice approach to managing client keys?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We understand that PHNs and Provider Organisations will approach `Identifier management <http://docs.pmhc-mds.com/en/v1/data-specification/identifier-management.html>`_
+We understand that PHNs and provider organisations will approach `Identifier management <http://docs.pmhc-mds.com/en/v1/data-specification/identifier-management.html>`_
 in various different ways to best suit their practice.
-PHNs may decide to
-manage client keys until the Master Client Index is developed and released
+We
-in :ref:`Stage-Two`.
-In the interim, we suggest speaking with your PHN or another
+suggest speaking with your PHN or another
-Provider Organisation in your network to understand their approach to managing
+provider organisation in your network to understand their approach to managing
 their client keys.

 Refer to the Department's response to :ref:`identifier-and-key-FAQs`.